dtluther/TIL/inspired_by_Adrian.md

 The first entry for this was on Saturday, 1/6, which was about 9 weeks after finishing App Academy.

+## 2/1 - Thursday
+First day of February.
+A good day.

 ## 1/31 - Wednesday
 Prepped for onsite tomorrow by reviewing blocks, procs, and lambdas in Ruby.
 Tomorrow will review some ActiveRecord lifecycle methods, Rails, and a little bit of SQL.